sairum123/laravel-bigcommerce/README.md

 Laravel Bigcommerce is a simple package which helps to build robust integration into bigcommerce.
 This package support the Version 2 and 3 of the Bigcommerce Api.

+##Note:
+I just change the laravel support of this package from Laravel version 5 to Laravel 8

 ## Installation

 Add package to composer.json